smartvickyshan2000/MA-615-Project-Hurricane/README.md

 - Start out by simply validating the Hurricane Exposure data with the data reported by buoys.
     - Pick a hurricane.
 Visualize it.
 Find NOAA buoys near the hurricane path.
     - Use ggplot2 to compare the buoy data with the data from the hurricaneexposure package.
-2. When having finished with the hurricane data, do a similar analysis with an Atmospheric River.

-3. Come to class ready to discuss what we have done.
+2. Come to class ready to discuss what we have done.